Authored by the expert who managed and guided the team behind the South Africa Property Pack

 Do tenants prefer furnished or unfurnished in South Africa?

-In South Africa, approximately 75% to 80% of long-term rental tenants prefer unfurnished apartments, while furnished units make up around 20% to 25% of the market and are concentrated in specific areas.
+In South Africa, about 70% to 80% of long-term tenants prefer unfurnished rentals, while about 20% to 30% prefer furnished rentals in expat, corporate and student areas.

 Which amenities increase rent the most in South Africa?

-The top five amenities that increase rent the most in South Africa are backup power (inverter or solar), 24-hour security with access control, secure parking, fibre internet connectivity, and modern kitchens or bathrooms.
+The five amenities that usually increase rent the most in South Africa are backup power, 24-hour security, secure parking, fibre internet and pet-friendly rules.

 In our property pack covering the real estate market in South Africa, we cover what are the best investments a landlord can make.